TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 119/Psalms 119.26.md

 ---

-I declared my ways, and thou answeredst me: Teach me thy statutes.
+I declared my ways, and you answered me.
+Teach me your statutes.